lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

   })
 })
 ```
-Using the [emitted API](https://vue-test-utils.vuejs.org/ja/api/wrapper/emitted.html) provided by `vue-test-utils`, we can easily see the the emitted events.
+Using the [emitted API](https://vue-test-utils.vuejs.org/ja/api/wrapper/emitted.html) provided by `vue-test-utils`, we can easily see the emitted events.

 Run the test with `yarn test:unit`.